boobaGreen/S2I-STUDY_BUDDY_HUB_4COACH/README.md

 ## :rocket: Chat

 :it:
-la chat funziona di base con dei socket in ascolto sul server. la chat e' in tempo reale ma viene acnhe registrata sul database in un campo relativo ad ogni gruppo di studio <br>
+la chat funziona di base con dei socket in ascolto sul server. la chat e' in tempo reale ma viene anche registrata sul database in un campo relativo ad ogni gruppo di studio <br>
-essendo una funziona sperimentale e non oggeto prncipale del progetto scolastico in essere non entro nei particolari qui nella documentazione ma rimango a dispozsizione coi contatti in calce per ulteriori info <br>
+essendo una funziona sperimentale e non oggeto prncipale del progetto scolastico in essere non entro nei particolari qui nella documentazione ma rimango a disposizione nei contatti in calce per ulteriori info <br>

 :ukn:
 the chat basically works with sockets listening on the server. the chat is in real time but is also recorded on the database in a field relating to each study group<br>